f-x-dx/example-server/README.md

 Now, click on "Create New App" on the right.
 You can name the app anything you would like, as long as the name is available.
 A checkmark will show if you hit check availability and the name is available.

 The same applies for the package name, which you will need if you want to also test the Android part of the app.
 Note that you will need to rename the package name from within the Android application to match the name you give here.
-If you use Android Studio, you should be able to do this by going to the directory "com.clover.cloverexample" in Android Studio, right clicking, and then selecting Refactor->Rename and giving it a name of your choice.

 Make sure that the package name you give it and the one you set your app to be on the Clover website are the same and then hit "Create".